liuyuaa/CoMPuTE-Multimorbidity-in-England/README.md

-# Identifying profiles, trajectories, social and biological factors in 3.3 million individuals with multimorbidity in England
+# Identifying profiles, trajectories, burden, social and biological factors in 3.3 million individuals with multimorbidity in England

 This repository houses all the python scripts utilized in both multimorbidity profile identification and clinical marker relevance identification as detailed in our study.